Beta blockers essentially block adrenaline. Beta blockers slow the heart and lower blood pressure, which is nearly the opposite of cocaine.

 Treatment For Cocaine Addiction Without Beta Blockers

-Substance abuse treatment is available for individuals struggling with cocaine addiction.
+Substance use treatment is available for individuals struggling with cocaine addiction.
 Attempting to stop using cocaine at home, using medications like beta blockers, is not advised.

 Instead, seeking treatment at a facility that is equipped with a detoxification program that can monitor and treat both withdrawal symptoms and co-occurring problems can be wonderful first step towards a sober life.

-During detox, a treatment plan is developed to outline the appropriate level of care for the individual, including substance abuse treatment, medical care, and relapse prevention.
+During detox, a treatment plan is developed to outline the appropriate level of care for the individual, including substance use treatment, medical care, and relapse prevention.

 Reach out to our staff today to start the journey into a drug free, healthy life.